November 27

 a.

 b.
-Tabs open: 1.83 x 1.2m trellis, an unwatched talk from Peter Korn, The Drunken Boat, Derek Jarman’s ‘Blue’, Beyond Jogging.
+Tabs open: 1.83 x 1.2m trellis, an unwatched talk from Peter Korn, The Drunken Boat, Derek Jarman’s ‘Blue’, Beyond Jogging, amongst others.

 November 17